VibeCoder01/ConsentFormFetcher/README.md

 You can hover over the main title, "ConsentForm Fetcher," to see the application's current version number.

 In the top-right corner, you will find several controls, each with a helpful tooltip that appears when you hover over it:
--   **SEND EMAILS**: For emailing a completed and signed consent form.
-The tooltip clarifies that the PDF will be emailed to configured recipients.
+-   **SEND EMAILS**: Clicking this button will display a notification, as the email functionality is not yet implemented.
 -   **Theme Toggle (Sun/Moon icon)**: For changing between light and dark mode.
 -   **Settings (Gear icon)**: For accessing the configuration page.